codeinthehole/til/posts/how-to-configure-the-coloured-output-of-eza.md

 ## Configuration

 You can use an `EZA_COLORS` environment variable to configure `eza` syntax highlighting.
-It has a CSV format of `key=value,key=value,...`, where:
+It has a CSV format of `key=value:key=value:...` using `:` to delimit key-value pairs, where:

 - `key` is either a two-letter file-type code, or a glob pattern.
 - `value` is a `;`-seperated sequence of ANSI color codes (or the special value